Margaret Archuleta

-Margaret L. Archuleta (November 2, 1950 – March 26, 2023) was an Hispanic and Tewa curator.
+Margaret L. Archuleta (November 2, 1950 – March 26, 2023) was a Tewa / Hispanic curator.

 Education

-Margaret Archuleta earned her B.A. from University of California, Berkeley and completed her master's at University of California, Los Angeles.
+Margaret Archuleta completed a BA at University of California, Berkeley and an MA at University of California, Los Angeles.
 Her thesis exhibition was on the paintings of Harry Fonseca, Coyote: A Myth in the Making.
 The exhibition was first hosted at the Oakland Museum, then the Natural History Museum of Los Angeles and the Smithsonian National Museum of Natural History.